 In 1996, Brown & Brown adopted and the shareholders approved a performance stock plan, under which until the suspension of the plan in 2010, up to 14,400,000 Performance Stock Plan ("PSP") shares could be granted to key employees contingent on the employees' future years of service with Brown & Brown and other performance-based criteria established by the Compensation Committee of the Company's Board of Directors.
 Before participants may take full title to Performance Stock, two vesting conditions must be met.
-Of the grants currently outstanding, specified portions satisfied the first condition for vesting based upon 20% incremental increases in the 20-trading-day average stock price of Brown & Brown's common stock from the price on the business day prior to date of grant.
+Of the grants currently outstanding, specified portions will satisfy the first condition for vesting based on 20% incremental increases in the 20-trading-day average stock price of Brown & Brown's common stock from the price on the business day prior to date of grant.
 Performance Stock that has satisfied the first vesting condition is considered "awarded shares."
-Awarded shares and included as issued and outstanding common stock shares and are included in the calculation of basic and diluted EPS.
+Awarded shares are included as issued and outstanding common stock shares and are included in the calculation of basic and diluted EPS.
 Dividends are paid on awarded shares and participants may exercise voting privileges on such shares.
-Awarded shares are granted to the participants (or, in the case of the July 2009 grant to Powell Brown, 20 years); (ii) attainment of age 64 (on a prorated basis corresponding to the number of years since the date of grant); or (iii) death or disability.
+Awarded shares satisfy the second condition for vesting on the earlier of a participant's: (i) 15 years of continuous employment with Brown & Brown from the date shares are granted to the participants (or, in the case of the July 2009 grant to Powell Brown, 20 years); (ii) attainment of age 64 (on a prorated basis corresponding to the number of years since the date of grant); or (iii) death or disability.
 On April 28, 2010, the PSP was suspended and any remaining authorized, but unissued shares, as well as any shares forfeited in the future, will be reserved for issuance under the 2010 Stock Incentive Plan (the "SIP").

-At December 31, 2016, 5,174,190 shares had been granted under the PSP.
-As of December 31, 2016, 1,003,275 shares had met the first condition of vesting and had been awarded, and 4,170,915 shares had satisfied both conditions of vesting and had been distributed to participants.
-Of the shares that have not vested as of December 31, 2016, the initial stock prices ranged from \$13.65 to \$25.68.
+At December 31, 2015, 5,266,707 shares had been granted under the PSP.
+As of December 31, 2015, 8,000 shares had not met the first condition for vesting, 1,594,214 shares had met the first condition of vesting and had been awarded, and 3,664,493 shares had satisfied both conditions of vesting and had been distributed to participants.
+Of the shares that have not vested as of December 31, 2015, the initial stock prices ranged from \$8.75 to \$25.68.